Andy Warhol: Assassination attempt and recovery (1968)

+In 1969, Warhol received an invitation to curate an exhibition using items from the permanent collection of the Rhode Island School of Design Museum (RISD Museum) in Providence.
+In October 1969, the exhibition Raid the Icebox opened at Rice University's Institute for the Arts in Houston.
+In 1970, the show traveled to the Isaac Delgado Museum in New Orleans before arriving at the RISD Museum.
 Compared to the success and scandal of Warhol's work in the 1960s, the early 1970s were much quieter years, as he became more entrepreneurial.
 He was generally regarded as quiet, shy and a meticulous observer.
 Art critic Robert Hughes called him "the white mole of Union Square".
 His fashion evolved from what Warhol called his "leather look" to his "Brooks Brothers look," which included a Brooks Brothers shirt and tie, DeNoyer blazer, and Levi jeans.